maackle/automap-rs/README.md

 # automap

-Simple pattern to implement maps where the value type also contains the key type.
+Simple pattern to implement key-value maps where the value type contains the key type.
 Implementations for `HashMap` and `BTreeMap` from `std::collections` are provided.

 ## Example